-While local culture is a safe, rich and much-used field of inspiration for designers, the Aesop kiosk at Grand Central finds new ways to make even the local element surprising.
+While local culture is a safe, rich and much-used field of inspiration for designers, the Aesop cosmetics kiosk design at Grand Central finds new ways to make even the local element surprising.
 Determined to connect with New York commuters on a familiar level, the designers use the local newspaper not only as the inspiration for the kiosk, but also as the point of attraction, the surprise element – and the material.

 Aesop is well-known for the unique, unconventional designs of its retail spaces, such as the nostalgia-inducing Milanese store or the Covent Garden space with an apothecary feel.
-This time, the company proves that it can be equally imaginative while working with a much smaller footprint, and create an ingenious design that cannot go unnoticed even by rushing New York commuters.
+This time, the company proves that it can be equally imaginative while working with a much smaller footprint, and create an ingenious cosmetics kiosk design that cannot go unnoticed even by rushing New York commuters.

 Newspapers as an element of decor are not an unusual idea.
 What is different, however, is how they are used in the design of the Aesop kiosk.
 This time, the attention is not necessarily on the written word, but rather on the texture of the newspapers – and on their number.
 The torn pages of 1,800 copies of the New York Times are piled up, held together by a wooden frame and topped with powder-coated aluminum sheets to build counters.
 Their rough edges create a visually intriguing contrast with the orderly lines of the paper “counters.”

 The same structures are used on the ceiling of the kiosk, as sculptural bodies reminiscent of chandeliers.